 The Sorcerer Family is the occult electric-ukulele project of San Diego, California musician Sam Lopez.
-Isolated and minimal, forlorn and dramatic.
-This is dark indigenous folk music for the recently haunted.
+Isolated and minimal, forlorn and dissonant.
+This is a dark and indigenous folk music for the recently haunted.

-Where Zsa Zsa Gabor was electronic and static and very excessive, Lopez desired something more organic and earthly for his next project.
+Where Zsa Zsa Gabor was electronic, static and excessive, Lopez desired his next project to be organic and earthly.
 The Sorcerer Family was born from that desire.
-Taking inspiration from dusty Folkways Records, the ruins of ancient temples and obscure magic practices, Lopez created a new language for an instrument usually associated with happiness and warmth.
-Utilizing unique tunings and unusual techniques, the sounds created evoke loss, mourning and vulnerability.
+Taking inspiration from broken Folkways Records, the ruins of ancient temples and obscure magic practices, Lopez created a new language for the ukulele (an instrument usually associated with happiness and warmth), utilizing unique string tunings and unusual techniques, the sounds now evoke loss, mourning and vulnerability.

-See the latest The Sorcerer Family performance at the Emanuel Vigeland Mausoleum in Oslo, Norway here.
+The Sorcerer Family at the Emanuel Vigeland Mausloeum, Oslo, Norway

 The Sorcerer Family at Radio Axiom, San Diego

 San Diego City Beat article – January 16, 2019